 With this reading list, your non-tech organization can learn Agile methodology, begin applying Agile, accelerate innovation across your teams, and much more.

-At Overlap our Agile process values are:
+At Overlap our Agile process helps us to:

 - Deliver Value Continuously